jobbyist/VoiceAssistantAI/README.md

 To follow this tutorial you’ll need Node.js, a Twilio account with a voice‑enabled phone number, an OpenAI API key with Realtime API access, and a public HTTPS/WSS URL (ngrok works great during development)【332709063840717†L735-L744】.
 The TwiML returned from your webhook greets the caller and opens a WebSocket back to your application【332709063840717†L782-L787】.
 The OpenAI Realtime Agents SDK then handles speech recognition and audio generation over the Twilio media stream【332709063840717†L885-L886】.
 Tools allow the agent to perform structured actions – such as scheduling an appointment – using schema validation with `zod`【332709063840717†L894-L934】, and guardrails can block prohibited terms or actions at runtime【332709063840717†L954-L999】.
 In August 2025 OpenAI announced that the realtime API and a new model called **gpt‑realtime** were generally available with support for phone calling over SIP【198241787648345†L124-L151】.

 This repository builds on those examples but tailors the agent for the **Law Offices of Pritpal Singh**.
 The assistant provides general information about California property law, helps clients book consultations, processes payments and escalates the call to a human when necessary.
+It supports English, Spanish and Mandarin callers.
 At the end of each conversation it sends a transcript to the firm’s inbox.

 ## Features

 * **Voice interaction** – A Twilio phone number (+1 510‑443‑2123) greets callers and streams audio to the OpenAI Realtime API.
+* **Multilingual support** – The agent automatically detects and responds in English, Spanish or Mandarin, making the service accessible to a broader client base.
-* **Custom instructions** – The agent is instructed to provide general information about California property law, avoid giving legal advice and keep responses concise and friendly.
+* **Rich instructions & guardrails** – The assistant is instructed to provide general information about California property law, avoid giving legal advice, include a mandatory disclaimer and maintain a warm, professional tone【213820349183228†L29-L38】.
+Custom guardrails prevent disallowed topics.
-* **Tool calling** – Three tools are defined using the OpenAI Agents SDK:
+* **Tool calling** – Four tools are defined using the OpenAI Agents SDK:
+  * **`book_consultation`** – collects the caller’s name, phone, email, preferred date and time and consultation type.
+It then emails a Calendly link to the client and creates a Stripe payment link for paid consultations.
-  * **`schedule_appointment`** – prompts the caller for a date, time and name and emails the request to the legal team.
+  * **`schedule_appointment`** – a simpler appointment scheduler retained for backwards compatibility.
+It records a preferred date, time and client name and notifies the law firm.
-  * **`process_payment`** – records a payment amount, name and method, and sends a notification to the billing department (you can integrate this with a payment gateway).
+  * **`process_payment`** – records a payment amount, name and method and notifies the billing department.
+When `STRIPE_SECRET_KEY` and a price ID are provided, the `book_consultation` tool uses Stripe to generate secure checkout links for the $500 consultation.
-  * **`escalate_to_human`** – notifies the legal team and optionally dials a human representative via Twilio for situations requiring legal advice.
+  * **`escalate_to_human`** – collects the caller’s reason for escalation plus their contact details and preferred follow‑up method.
+It emails the escalation details to `ESCALATION_EMAIL` and can optionally dial a human representative via Twilio.
-* **Guardrails** – You can implement custom guardrails to block prohibited content (e.g. requesting legal advice) in the agent’s responses.
+* **Calendly and Stripe integration** – Provide your own Calendly event links for each consultation type and a Stripe price ID for the paid consultation in the `.env` file.
+The agent emails these links to callers automatically.
 * **Transcripts** – Every history event from the realtime session is recorded.
 When the call ends the conversation is compiled into a transcript and emailed to `LAW_FIRM_EMAIL`.
 * **Modular configuration** – All secrets and configuration options live in a `.env` file.
 See `.env.example` for details.